 pygmt.Figure.grdview method takes the

-perspective argument changes the azimuth and elevation of the viewpoint; the
+perspective parameter changes the azimuth and elevation of the viewpoint; the

 default is [180, 90], which is looking directly down on the figure and north is “up”.

-zsize argument sets how tall the three-dimensional portion appears.
+zsize parameter sets how tall the three-dimensional portion appears.

 The default grid surface type is mesh plot.

 fig = pygmt.Figure() fig.grdview( grid=grid, # Sets the view azimuth as 130 degrees, and the view elevation as 30 degrees perspective=[130, 30], # Sets the x- and y-axis labels, and annotates the west, south, and east axes frame=["xa", "ya", "WSnE"], # Sets a Mercator projection on a 15-centimeter figure projection="M15c", # Sets the height of the three-dimensional relief at 1.5 centimeters zsize="1.5c", ) fig.show()